-For NC State, it’s not about who they are facing, but it’s about getting back to the fundamentals.
+As NC State prepare for Clemson, it’s not about who they are facing, but it’s about getting back to the fundamentals.
 This can be achieved by simply executing the game plan, making tackles, finishing blocks, and making the easy catches.

 “It’s really fundamentals,” said Doeren.
 “Executing as 11 guys at the same time.
 It’s catching, blocking, finishing.
 One more step on a block, getting your hand inside versus outside.
 How you leverage the football, how you tackle.”